cookiengineer/stutter/README.md

 end of condition

-let examples be an Array and set it to 1, 3, 7 and 9
+let examples be a Number Array set examples to 1, 3, 7 and 9

+set index 0 on examples to 4
+push 3 to examples

+comment whatever is the string representation of examples let whatever be a String join examples to whatever

+comment copy is the string copy of examples let copy be a String Array split whatever to copy

 for each examples as key and value do
 	let temp be value